Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-• Vegetables - Onions, celery, garlic, and carrots enhance the flavor of the lamb and the stock, while tomatoes and green bell peppers form the foundation for the rice.
+• Vegetables - Onions, celery, garlic, and carrots build flavor into the lamb and stock, while tomatoes and green bell peppers form the base of the rice.

-• Spices - My favourite spices include black pepper, cinnamon, and allspice.
-You can also add paprika, cayenne, and cumin if you prefer.
+• Spices - I reach for black pepper, cinnamon, and allspice most often.
+Add paprika, cayenne, or cumin if you want more depth.

 Cook the Lamb

-vegetables, aromatics, and water are added to the pan
+Carrots, celery, onions, garlic, and water are added to the lamb.

-Bring it to a gentle boil.
-Reduce the heat to low, cover the pot, and let the lamb simmer for 1½ - 2 hours, until tender.
-The cooking time depends on the cut and the size of the lamb pieces.
-When the lamb is tender, take it out and set it aside.
-Strain the aromatic broth through a sieve and set it aside to use for cooking the rice.
+Bring everything to a gentle boil, then reduce the heat to low, cover the pot, and let the lamb simmer for 1½ to 2 hours, until tender.
+Cooking time varies depending on the cut and size of the lamb pieces.
+Once the lamb is tender, remove it and set it aside.
+Strain the broth through a sieve and set it aside, too.
+You'll use it to cook the rice.

 Cook the Rice